-In addition, the application is not taken to have been made and assessment of the application will not begin until the licence application charge is paid.
+In addition, the assessment of the application will not begin until the licence application charge is paid.
 The application charge may be paid by credit card.
 If the licence is granted, there is an annual fee payable.
 For full details of the Live Animal Export charges, see the department’s charging guidelines.

 A livestock export licence is valid for a period of between one and five years.
 The period will be determined by the department after consideration of the information provided for assessment.

 To renew or vary a licence please see the Licence renewal or variation page.

 The information below outlines the steps to obtain a licence to export livestock.
 A licence applicant may be an individual or a corporation.

 Step 1.
 Prepare an approved arrangement or an Operations and Governance manual

 Applicants must prepare an approved arrangement or an operations and governance manual to submit with their application.
 Which document is submitted will determine the number of consignments and head of livestock the licence holder may export and the applicable fees and charges.

 If an approved arrangement is submitted, the licence holder will be able to export an unlimited number of livestock over an unlimited number of consignments.
 The applicable annual licence fee will be $10 000 for export by air only, or $20 000 for export by sea, or sea and air.